 The time to cook bacon will also depend on two things:

 If you’re using a thicker cut of bacon, you may want to add an additional minute or two to get the level of crispness you prefer.

 If the bacon you’re using has a lot of fat, it will tend to cook faster and crumble easily.
 For this type of bacon you may want to keep the minimal amount of cook time.

-Just remember the thinner the bacon and the longer you cook it will cause the bacon to crumble versus stay in halved pieces.
+Just remember the thinner the bacon and the longer you cook it will cause the bacon to crumble into the perfect bacon bits versus stay in halved pieces.